-Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see M&T Bank Corporation (NYSE:MTB) is about to trade ex-dividend in the next 3 days.
-Investors can purchase shares before the 30th of August in order to be eligible for this dividend, which will be paid on the 30th of September.
+M&T Bank Corporation (NYSE:MTB) is about to trade ex-dividend in the next 4 days.
+This means that investors who purchase shares on or after the 30th of November will not receive the dividend, which will be paid on the 31st of December.

 Companies that pay out less in dividends than they earn in profits generally have more sustainable dividends.
 The lower the payout ratio, the more wiggle room the business has before it could be forced to cut the dividend.

 Have Earnings And Dividends Been Growing?